gaepdit/iaip/Website/install/index.md

 ## Installation Instructions

 These instructions are only for installing the IAIP for the first time.
-If you already have the IAIP installed, updates are handled from within the application.
+If you already have the IAIP installed, updates are handled from within the application (see [How to Update](#how-to-update)).

 1. ![User ID](screenshots/details-IAIP-userid.png)